SFDR Disclosures

 Analysing sustainability topics and then engaging with companies on the most material issues is an integral part of the Investment Manager’s investment process, and therefore each analyst is involved in sustainability analysis.
 The Investment Manager’s analysis of sustainability issues at a company level is as detailed and rigorous as traditional financial metrics.

-We utilise proprietary sustainability models to track progress and compare companies on the quality of their: i) purpose, ii) environmental stewardship; iii) social stewardship; iv) governance; and v) organisational culture.
+The Investment Manager utilizes it’s proprietary industry-specific sustainability and stewardship models (Sustainability Models) to track progress and compare companies within the same industry on the quality of their: i) purpose, ii) environmental stewardship; iii) social stewardship; iv) governance; and v) organisational culture.
 These models not only enable to us to assess a company’s progress against the Sustainability Impact Goals (as laid out in the section above) but are also used to benchmark a company against its peers in the industry.

 At a portfolio level, the Investment Manager’s aggregate information on the sustainability impact of companies held, and report this information to our clients on an annual basis.